-As at 31 March 2022, the value of the Fund was £927m an increase of £27m on the value of the Fund from the previous year.
+As at 31 March 2023, the value of the Fund was £867m a decrease of £60m on the value of the Fund from the previous year.

 The change in the Fund value over the period is a combination of the net money flows into or out of the Fund, Investment Income received and any gain or loss on the capital value of the investments.
 The main asset classes and their value are shown below.